-The Bank has fixed maximum daylight and overnight exposure for foreign exchange exposure in various currencies.
-Also, stop loss limit, take profit limit and single deal limits are in place for monitoring the forex operations of the dealers.
+The Bank has fixed Aggregate Gap Limit in USD as well as in other currencies, Maximum Aggregate daylight and overnight exposure limits for foreign exchange exposure in various currencies.
+We have also fixed period-wise Individual Currencywise Gap Limits.
+Stop loss limits, take profit limit and single deal limits are in place for monitoring the forex operations of the dealers.